giadilli/giada-website/_pages/work.md

 nav: true
 ---

 After over two years and a half as a research engineer working on chatbots for the public sector, since May 2022 I am the full-time **Principal Ethicist** and Researcher at [Hugging Face](https://huggingface.co/), member of the **Machine Learning & Society** team.
+I mainly work at the interesection between ethics, policy, law, and computer science.

 I am currently working on interdisciplinary research in ethics: